Municipal wastewater treatment

 Headworks BIO is a global leader in the design, installation, and enhancement of municipal wastewater treatment systems using MBBR processes.

 Many existing municipal wastewater facilities are based on conventional activated sludge.
 The majority of these activated sludge facilities will not be able to address future, more stringent regulations or anticipated flow and load increases, without new construction.
 The economic solution to performance enhancement at these facilities, without any required construction, is achieved by integrating Moving Bed Biofilm Reactor (MBBR) technology.
-Read more about plant enhancements & upgrades and modular mobile systems.
+Read more about plant enhancements & upgrades.

 MBBR/IFAS processes employ the same proven biofilm carrier technology employed in all MBBR systems but within a conventional activated sludge process.
 This combination, commonly known as integrated fixed film activated sludge (IFAS) maintains a higher mixed-liquor suspended solids (MLSS) than single-pass MBBR processes – ideal for upgrading and enhancing municipal wastewater treatment facilities.
 The result is a hybrid process of activated sludge and biofilm carrier technology, achieving biodegradation performance unequalled by similarly sized conventional activated sludge systems.